verse-lab/sisyphus/readme.md

   In the table in the paper, we report 2 admitted obligations, and the corresponding repaired proof should contain 2 uses of the `admit` tactic.

+Note: Our tool conservatively always ends proof scripts with `Admitted`, even when the proof itself may be complete and can be completed with `Qed.`.

 #### (c): Viewing the table of times

 We provide a helper script under `scripts/gen_table.py` that pretty